zpscofield/mosaic-webbpsf/README.md

 Change *num_proc* to be the desired number of processes to use when running the code.

+## License

 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE.md) file for full details.

-All credit for the original STPSF simulation code goes to the original authors.
+This software includes or extends functionality from [stpsf](https://github.com/spacetelescope/stpsf) (Cha et al.), which is licensed under the BSD 3-Clause License.
+All credit for the original PSF modeling code goes to the original authors.